Bebe Rexha Responds To Troll Who Told Her To Lose Weight

 “Wow… you need to lose weight,” one user wrote.

-Bebe saw the comment and responded with class.
+Bebe saw the comment and replied with class.

 “No, you need to be more accepting and work on your self-hate,” the “No Broken Hearts” hitmaker quickly responded.

-To date, Rexha’s comment has more than 13,500 likes, and 2,000 replies from supportive fans.
+To date, Rexha’s comment has more than 13,500 likes and 2,000 replies from supportive fans.

 “Bebe, you are perfect.
 Don’t pay attention to the other people,” one fan commented.